 We live in an age when no-one well connected is personally responsible for anything and every misdeed is someone else’s fault.
 Weak individuals get crushed, whether they are guilty or not; and powerful ones are free to behave badly, in perfect anonymity and with perfect impunity.

-What a perpetual train wreck on instant replay; what pure Zola!
-Except Zola himself would be branded a conspiracy theorist and strictly forbidden to accuse anyone of anything.
+What a train wreck on instant replay; what pure Zola!
+Except Zola himself would be branded a conspiracy theorist and forbidden to accuse anyone of anything.
 [Note: Emile Zola wrote a book called I Accuse that blew wide open an infamous French scandal, the Dreyfus Affair].